DanielTakeshi/IL_ROS_HSR/README.md

 # IL_ROS_HSR

-A repo for performing imitation learning experiments on a ROS-compatible Toyota HSR

-Daniel Seita's fork of this repository for finishing up the bed-making project, but it's also flexible enough to deal with other projects.
+Daniel Seita code for finishing up the bed-making project, but it's also flexible enough to deal with other projects.
 It should be up to date with the old bed-making code, and have stuff correctly integrated for future experiments.
+It assumes we use the HSR.

 # Bed-Making Instructions

 Here are full instructions for the bed-making project.

-## Preliminaries and Setup
+## Installation

+**TODO: get this on another machine to see machine-dependent vs non-machien dependent stuff**

-1. Install this and the [fast_grasp_detect repository][2]:
+Install this and the [fast_grasp_detect repository][2]:

 - Use `python setup.py develop` in the two repositories.
 - Install TensorFlow 1.4 or 1.5.
 - Install the TMC code library, which includes `hsrb_interface`.
-    - TODO: need to get a requirements text somewhere.
+- I use the requirements.txt file shown here in my Python virtualenv.
 - Adjust and double-check the [configuration file][1] and other paths, to ensure that you're referring to correct workspaces.
 TODO: need to get this in the configuration rather than `sys.path.append(...)` calls in the code.
 - Also double check that the overall data directory (by default `/media/autolab/1tb/[something...]`) is mounted and accessible for data writing.
 - Make sure the HSR is charged, but that the charging tube is disconnected.

+## Preparation and Setup for Data Collection

-2. Make sure an AR maker is taped on the ground, [and that it is AR maker 11][3], and that the robot is in a good starting position by using the joystick, so that it can see the AR marker. **For these steps, be sure you are in HSRB mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment!** I use packages that you see in the `requirements.txt` on the GitHub repository.
+Make sure an AR maker is taped on the ground, [and that it is AR maker 11][3], and that the robot is in a good starting position by using the joystick, so that it can see the AR marker. **For these steps, be sure you are in HSRB mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment!** I use packages that you see in the `requirements.txt` on the GitHub repository.

 - Run `python scripts/joystick_X.py` first and then move the robot to the designated starting position.
 (It should be marked with tape ... put tape on if it isn't!)
 - Turn off the joystick script.
 - In another tab, run `rosrun rviz rviz`.
 - Get the bed setup by putting the bed towards where the rviz markers are located.
 Just a coarse match is expected and sufficient.
 To be clear:
   - Match the following frames: `head up`, `head down`, `bottom up`, and `bottom down`.
   - The centers should be fixed, but the orientation can be a bit confusing ... for now I'll keep it the way it is.
 At least the blue axis (z axis I think) should point *downwards*.
   - In order to do this step, you need to run `python main/collect_data_bed.py` first to get the frames to appear, but hopefully after this, no changes to the bed positioning are needed.
   - If you run this the first time, it is likely you will need to reposition the robot so that the AR marker is visible.
 Use rviz for visualizing, but again, this requires the data collection script to be run for the AR maker/11 frame to appear.
 - The easiest way to do the last step above is by running `python main/collect_data_bed.py` --- which we have to do anyway for the data collection --- and adjusting at the beginning.

 Here's what my rviz setup looks like: